movebit/move/language/move-analyzer/design.md

 Let me first introduce `AstProvider`.

-`AstProvider` is trait than have a lot of with function.
+`AstProvider` is trait that have a lot of with function.
 ~~~
 fn with_const(&self, mut call_back: impl FnMut(AccountAddress, Symbol, &Constant)) {
     ...